gradle/gradle/.github/ISSUE_TEMPLATE/contributor_sample_request.md

 ---
-name: 'Sample Use Case'
+name: Sample Use Case
-about: 'Suggest a use case that could be demonstrated by a sample in our documentation.'
+about: Suggest a use case that could be demonstrated by a sample in our documentation.
+title: ''
-labels: 'a:sample, from:contributor'
+labels: a:sample, from:contributor
+assignees: ''

 ---

 <!---